I don't want to be a manager. So what's next for my career?

 Who’d want to be a manager?
 Practically no millennials, if recent studies are anything to go by.
 In fact, only 1% of millennials aspire to manage a team, according to research.

 A study by the business school Audienca found that 79% of employees surveyed actively didn’t want to become managers.
 Among these, 61% were worried about stress, 56% were put off by the admin and 42% thought they would not receive the recognition they deserved.
 This isn’t, however, a case of flighty employees who lack commitment.
-UK research data shows that more than half of millennials (63%) are keen to pursue new opportunities with their employer rather than job-hopping.
+Research shows that more than half of millennials (63%) are keen to pursue new opportunities with their employer rather than job-hopping.

 So what does career progression look like if it doesn’t involve climbing a traditional management hierarchy?
 Millennials makeup are around 50% of the global workforce.
 As workplaces evolve to suit another generation, new ways to forge a career—without having to be responsible for organizing and leading employees—are emerging.